ELF-Lab/OjibweMorph/Spreadsheets/README.md

 ### RULES

-**d-deletion**

-Only stem change is "zanagad", where "d" is deleted when the suffix complex starts with a consonant.
+- _d-deletion:_ Only stem change is "zanagad", where "d" is deleted when the suffix complex starts with a consonant.

 ### NOTES/ISSUES